 If in 1957, we had never had it so good, by 1973, it seemed we had never had it so bad.
 It was a return to the 1940s austerity; but with no obvious enemy, the public were less forgiving of this inconvenience.

 In return the IMF insisted on deep spending cuts to tackle the budget deficit.
 The government implemented spending cuts.
 By 1977, the economy showed signs of recovery, and helped by oil revenues the balance of payments improved.
 The pound also strengthened after the loan.
-The UK did not need to drawout the full loan.
-IMF loan at National Archives
+The UK did not need to draw-out the full loan.
+More detail at: IMF crisis

 Yet, the UK economy had fundamental problems, and it needed a radical shake up.
 But, no-one could have predicted quite how radical the Thatcher revolution would be... (to be continued - see: economy of 1980s)